MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-DeviceConditionalAccessRule.md

 ```

 ### -SystemSecurityTLS
-The SystemSecurityTLS parameter specifies whether TLS encryption is used on devices.
-Valid values for this parameter are:
+The SystemSecurityTLS parameter specifies whether TLS encryption is used on supported devices.
+Valid values are:

 - $true: TLS encryption is used.
 - $false: TLS encryption isn't used.
-- $null (blank): The setting isn't configured.
-This is the default value.

 This setting is available only on Apple iOS 6+ devices.